joellord/mern-k8s/docs/docs/introducing-atlas-operator/5-configure-backend.md

 ---
 # Configure the backend

-Now that your project and cluster are created.
-You can access the various properties from your Atlas instance.
+Now that your project and cluster are created, you can access the various properties from your Atlas instance.
 You can now access the connection string, and even configure your backend service to use that connection string.

 ## Get the connection string